 (Gosh...you'd have to time

--Consider "helping" the child to do the required
+-Consider "helping" the child to display the required

 act, and then rewarding him her.
-Much preferred to timing out kids
+This approach is much preferred to time out in

 that it teaches the correct behavior, thus eliminating the need for time